bonitoo-io/virtual-device/plugins/README.md

       * `Double`,
       * `Long`,
       * `String`.
    * `plugin.label` - default label to be used when serializing the results of an Item Plugin as part of a sample.
+This value can be overridden on YAML configuration files.

 For primitive results of type `Double` a precision property `plugin.dec.prec` of type integer can be added, to specify the floating point decimal precision of a value to be used during serialization.
 (Note see issue [6](https://github.com/bonitoo-io/virtual-device/issues/6)).